 Some preliminary trials have shown that reishi fungus is capable of reducing fear and depression and improving the quality of life in those with certain medical circumstances.

-Other Potential Benefits Reishi fungus has been researched for its future to enhance other health elements concerning its impacts on the immune mechanism and quality of life.
+Reishi fungus is undergoing research for its future to enhance other health elements concerning its impacts on the immune mechanism and quality of life.

 Also, after examining five separate trials comprising around 400 individuals, a significant assessment showed no positive impacts on heart health.
 Researchers discovered no improvement in cholesterol by consuming reishi fungus for up to 16 weeks.
-More study on reishi fungi and heart health is required overall.
+More study on reishi fungi and heart health is undergoing.

 Mixed outcomes were observed after dinners for blood sugar.
 Reishi fungus decreased blood sugar in some instances, but in other cases, it was worse than placebo.
 Here, too, more study is required.